DylanLawless/SARS-CoV-2-VOC.github.io/README.md

 Understanding each vaccine design and having a detailed comparison of vaccine coding sequences is critical for pre-emptively assessing the risk.
 Here we compile data from vaccine designers and major health organisations to define the similarities and differences between each vaccine.
 We target the coding sequences for vaccines on the World Health Organization (WHO) Prequalification (PQ) Units’ Emergency Use Listing (EUL) and compare them against variants-of-concern in circulating SARS-CoV-2 strains.

-Currently, there are no variants of high concern.
+* _Currently, there are no variants of high concern_.

 ## Aims and results overview
 [Open PDF visualisation - variants_of_concern_to_vaccine.pdf](../data/variants_of_concern_to_vaccine.pdf)